asonnens/VCF_reader/README.md

 When the variant is intergenic, gene is reported as NA.

-The Impact describes type of mutation: whether the variant(s) are intergenic or within a gene.
-If they are within a gene, they are reported as insertion, deletion, nonsense, missense, synonymous, within the UTR or a splice site, or intronic.
+The Impact describes type of mutation if they occur within a transcriptional unit.
+Categories include insertion, deletion, nonsense, missense, synonymous, within the UTR or a splice site, or intronic.
 In some cases they are labeled as 'complex', which usually indicates multiple SNPs.
+If the mutation is not within a transcriptional unit, it's reported as intergenic.

 When there are multiple variants in the same position, the alleles are reported within the same column, separated by a colon- the percentage of reads supporting each alternate variant allele are also separated by a colon.

 ### To run:

-python2.7 read_vcf.py
+>python2.7 read_vcf.py

 ### To use on other VCF files
 To change the files that are parsed with this script, or to change the name of the output file, modify lines 126 and 127 of the script, in the main function.